 Conclusion: Making Good Record Keeping Habits Stick for Your Organization

-Organizations today are facing a lot of challenges in terms of maintaining good record keeping habits.
+Organizations today are facing a lot of challenges in terms of maintaining or lacking good record keeping habits.
 They are not able to maintain good records because it is time-consuming and tedious.
 This leads to a lot of problems and errors which can lead to serious consequences for the organization.

-In order to make good record keeping habits stick for your organization, you need to start with the basics – paperless office.
+In order to make good record keeping habits stick for your organization, you need to start with the basics – a paperless office.
 You need to invest in new software that will help you automate your processes and reduce the time spent on paperwork.
 You should also invest in an online storage system that will help you store your records securely and access them easily when needed.